-We’re also currently working on a range of projects including:
+Over the last year we’ve worked on a range of projects including:

 - Installing more solar PV panels on our buildings, including Euston Street Museum Store, to generate clean electricity.

-Have your say in Leicester's Climate Emergency Conversation
+Leicester's Climate Emergency Conversation

 If you have a question about our work on the climate emergency, please use the contact methods below to get in touch or keep up-to-date.